akshaykamkhalia/Flight-Price-Prediction/README.md

-run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:
+run this command in the project directory after [cloning]
 ```bash
 pip install -r requirements.txt
 ```